af/turrentine/README.rst

     mkdir -p templates/cms

 #.
-Create template(s) in your `CMS_TEMPLATE_ROOT`, so they can be used by your pages.
+Create template(s) in the `TURRENTINE_TEMPLATE_SUBDIR` directory, so they can be
+   used by your pages.
 You'll probably want to use the following template variables (which are hopefully self-explanatory):

     - `{{ page.title }}`
     - `{{ page.content }}`